derrik-fleming/resume/resume.md

 - Architected full-stack applications using AWS CDK (TypeScript), enhancing scalability and deployment efficiency.
-- Developed and maintained web apps with Vue, React, SvelteKit, and ExpressJS, leveraging TypeScript for robust codebases.
+- Developed web apps with Vue, React, SvelteKit, and ExpressJS.
 - Built cross-platform mobile apps using Flutter and React Native, delivering seamless user experiences.
+- Flutter plugin development allowing Flutter application developers to interact with native APIs using Kotlin, Swift, and Dart.
-- Collaborated in Agile teams, leading sprint reviews and demos to align with stakeholder goals.
+- Collaborated in Agile teams, participating in sprint reviews and demos to align with stakeholders.
-- Contributed to Cloud and Web/Mobile/UI Guilds, shaping best practices and technical standards.
+- Contributed to Cloud and Web/Mobile/UI Guilds, shaping company best practices and technical standards.
 - Earned AWS Cloud Practitioner certification, strengthening cloud expertise.